tbng/codemcp/ARCHITECTURE.md

 1. Default system instructions
 2. The project's `global_prompt`
-3. Instructions to run configured commands at appropriate times
+3. Instructions to use specific tools at appropriate times

-For example, if a format command is configured, the system prompt will include an instruction for Claude to run the formatting command when the task is complete.
+For example, if a format command is configured, the system prompt will include an instruction for Claude to use the Format tool when the task is complete.